-Along with the categories, the Xviz Hierarchical filter also gives the option to display measure values.
+Along with the categories, the xViz Advanced Hierarchy filter also gives the option to display measure values.
 This way one can have a quick snapshot of the most important KPI for each of the category values.
-For e.g. you could display sales values for the hierarchical filter and conditional format is based on whether it has met the target or not.
+For e.g. you could display sales values for the xViz advanced Hierarchy Slicer for Power BI and conditional format is based on whether it has met the target or not.
 This way you could quickly focus on the categories which haven’t met the target.

-The Xviz provides robust set of appearance settings for better styling and interaction capabilities which are listed as follows:
+xViz provides a robust set of appearance settings for better styling and interaction capabilities which are listed as follows:

-1. Alternate row Color – Just like the Table, the hierarchical filter provides alternate row coloring for better readability.
+Just like the Table, the advanced slicer for Power BI provides alternate row coloring for better readability.

-Just like the charts, the hierarchical filter can also be conditionally formatted.
-This property comes in very handy as it helps end user to spot the outliers quickly and navigate to the pain points.
-The Conditional formatting is part of the pro feature and can be done by assigning color to both font and background.
+Just like the charts, the Advanced Hierarchy Slicer from xViz can also be conditionally formatted.
+This property comes in very handy as it helps end-user to spot the outliers quickly and navigate to the pain points.
+Conditional formatting is part of the pro feature and can be done by assigning a color to both font and background.

-The Xviz Hierarchical filter provides search functionality, which allows users to search for a particular value across the complete hierarchy.
+The xViz Hierarchy Filter custom visual provides a search functionality, which allows users to search for a particular value across the complete hierarchy.
 There are 2 different types of search operations you can choose from

 If you feel you are limited with having only one measure value in the hierarchical filter.
 You could try using the tooltip option in order to display additional information for each of the category fields.